prebid/prebid.github.io/prebid-mobile/pbm-api/android/pbm-adunit-android.md

     }
 });

-//As of Prebid SDK 1.7, the fetchDemand method supports passing a request builder to append custom key values to the build object.
+//As of Prebid SDK 1.7, the fetchDemand method supports passing a request builder object to append custom key values to the build object.
+See fetchDemand above for furher details.

 final PublisherAdRequest.Builder builder = new PublisherAdRequest.Builder();